crystallabs/virtualtime/README.md

 For maximum precision, user simply has to supply intervals and steps manually, e.g.
 `1.nanosecond` instead of the default `1.minute`.

-As a related problem, the default interval of 1 minute could be too small.
+As a related, opposite problem, the default interval of 1 minute could be too small.
 For example, if VirtualTime was created with only the `hour` value specified, it would match (and also generate) and event on every minute of that hour.

-A user can in that case require step to be 1 hour or 1 day, so that there is enough space between generated `Time`s.
+A user can in that case require step to be 1 hour or 1 day, so that there is reasonable space between generated `Time`s.

 For example: